DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 KeePassXC offers a browser extension that will autofill passwords on websites for you.
 This will make our day-to-day lives a lot easier.

-1. Open the Tools menu and click Settings.
+1. In KeePassXC, open the Tools menu and click Settings.
 2. Click "Browser Integration" on the left.
 3. Check the box that says "Enable browser integration".
 4. Check the box(es) for the browser(s) you use.
 Then click the link(s) corresponding to the browser(s) you use; this will take you to a page where you can install each browser extension.
 Click OK.